jiboyalab/HyperVR/README.md

 Uniprot_NS_ind.fasta: 209 independent negative genes (neither VFs nor ARGs) in the UNIPROT database.

+Database_GENE.zip: The remaining database genes were used as known ARGs and VFs.

 # Requirements
 HyperVR is tested to work under: